ucberkeley/ph290-spark-2015-spring/spark.md

 ```bash
 screen -x -RR
 ```

+If you get disconnected, simply login to the master node and type the command above and you'll be reconnected to your ongoing session.

 Once on the master, the addresses of the slave nodes are given in `/root/ephemeral-hdfs/conf/slaves`.
 You can choose one of them and ssh to it using the address.
 Then tools such as `top` will allow you to see what is going on on the machine.